sparcopen/do-a-thon-preview/.github/issue_template.md

 You'll get an email update whenever someone interacts with your issue.
 ============================"

 _This post is part of the OpenCon 2017 Do-A-Thon.
-Not sure what's going on, (head here)[doathon.opencon2017.org]_
+Not sure what's going on, [head here](doathon.opencon2017.org)_